-(g) Following the receipt of an OSA, during the OSA Period: (i) The QSE for the Resource may choose to show the Resource as OFF in the COP or may elect to leave the Resource On-Line due to equipment or reliability concerns or if the Resource Category is coal or lignite.
-If the Resource remains On-Line,it must utilize a status of ONRUC.
+(h) Following the receipt of an OSA, during the OSA Period: (i) The QSE for the Resource may choose to show the Resource as OFF in the COP or may elect to leave the Resource On-Line due to equipment or reliability concerns or if the Resource Category is coal or lignite.
+If the QSE for the Resource intends to leave the Resource On-Line, it must communicate to the ERCOT control room the anticipated start and end time of the On-Line period.
+ERCOT will then issue a RUC Verbal Dispatch Instruction (VDI) to the QSE spanning the Resource’s anticipated On-Line period within the OSA Period.
+While On-Line, the Resource must utilize a status of ONRUC and cannot opt out of RUC Settlement;

-(ii) If the Resource remains On-Line pursuant to paragraph (i) above, it must remain at Low Sustained Limit (LSL) unless deployed above LSL by Security-Constrained Economic Dispatch (SCED).
-In addition, the QSE must update the Resource’s Energy Offer Curve to $4,500 for all MWs above LSL.
+(ii) If the Resource remains On-Line pursuant to paragraph (i) above, it must remain at Low Sustained Limit (LSL) unless deployed above LSL by Security-Constrained Economic Dispatch (SCED);

+(iii) If the Resource has a COP Resource Status of OFF at any point during the OSA Period, and ERCOT requires the Resource to be On-Line, or if ERCOT requires a Resource with a planned derate to maintain its capacity, ERCOT will issue a RUC instruction to the Resource’s QSE for the required commitment period.
+While On-Line, the Resource must utilize a status of ONRUC and cannot opt out of RUC Settlement; and

+(iv) The QSE must update the Resource’s Energy Offer Curve to $4,500/MWh for all MW levels above LSL when HCAP is in effect.
+If LCAP is in effect, the QSE must update the Resource’s Energy Offer Curve equal to LCAP for all MW levels above LSL.